MannyNe/Cruddur/journal/week1.md

     - [X] Running the dockerfile CMD as an external script.
     - [X] Implement a healthcheck in the V3 Docker compose file.
     - [X] Learn how to install Docker on your localmachine and get the same containers running outside of Gitpod / Codespaces.
-    - [] Push and tag a image to DockerHub.
+    - [] Push and tag an image to DockerHub.
     - [] Launch an EC2 instance that has docker installed, and pull a container to demonstrate you can run your own docker processes.

 - I will describe my work and the process I overcame in the order provided above.